Generic Oracle

 -

-Redo Log-based replication is enabled, for Pipeline mode as Redo Log, along with SYSDBA privileges for the database user.
+Redo Log-based replication is enabled for ingestion mode as Redo Log, along with SYSDBA privileges for the database user.

 -